seanox/xml-micro-exchange-js/manual/getting-started.md

 What is and does XML-Micro-Exchange?

-It is an volatile NoSQL stateless micro datasource for the internet.
+It is a volatile NoSQL stateless micro datasource for the internet.
 The datasource is a gathering place for data exchange for static web-applications and IoT or for other Internet-based modules and components.

 Volatile means that the data is not stored permanently.
 The datasource lives on regular use, without this its stored data will expire.